Alaska Native groups seek seat at table for ferry talks

 JUNEAU, Alaska (AP) — Native groups in Alaska want to participate in a group established to solve ongoing problems with the Alaska Marine Highway System, an official said.

-The Alaska Native Brotherhood and Alaska Native Sisterhood have requested representation inthe marine highway Reshaping Work Group announced in January, The Juneau Empire reported Friday.
+The Alaska Native Brotherhood and Alaska Native Sisterhood have requested representation in the marine highway Reshaping Work Group announced in January, The Juneau Empire reported Friday.

 The administrative order by Republican Gov. Mike Dunleavy that created the group called for representatives from the Marine Transportation Advisory Board, Aviation Advisory Board and Roads and Highways Advisory Board, two state legislators, a representative from one of three maritime unions, and three members of the public.